Morninghead/SSTH-Inventory/scripts/QUICKSTART.md

 ## When You're Ready for Full Import

 1. Clean up your item names in Excel
 2. Create all items in the SSTH Inventory system
-3. Export/save your data as tab-delimited .txt file
+3. Save your Excel file (.xlsx format)
 4. Run the import script
 5. Verify the results in your Purchase Orders page